-Visit the Government's website at www.communities.gov.uk/epbd to:
+Visit the Department of Finance and Personnel website at www.epb.dfpni.gov.uk to:

-- Find how to confirm the authenticity of an energy performance certificate - Find how to make a complaint about a certificate or the assessor who produced it - Learn more about the national register where this certificate has been lodged - Learn more about energy efficiency and reducing energy consumption
+- .
+Find how to confirm the authenticity of an energy performance certificate - .
+Find how to make a complaint about a certificate or the assessor who produced it - Learn more about the national register where this certificate has been lodged - Learn more about energy efficiency and reducing energy consumption